billhennessy/blog-chunky/content/post/2020/will-catholic-bishops-attack-amy-coney-barrett.md

 Pope Francis would almost certainly encourage Catholic clergy to subtly damage Judge Barrett's confirmation prospects and undermine her legitimacy if confirmed.
 Bergoglio is, in the first place, a secular globalist.
 He fully endorses everything the United Nations advances, even instructing Catholics in 2018 that "[Our duty is to obey the UN](https://remnantnewspaper.com/web/index.php/articles/item/4603-pope-francis-our-duty-is-to-obey-the-united-nations)."
 Not God, but the UN.

 If Abp.
-Viganó is right about the Deep State colluding with the Deep Church, Catholics can expect to see one of their favorite bishops undermining history's most pro-life president and most visibly Catholic Supreme Court nominee.
-They will feel conflicted and betrayed.
+Viganó is right about the Deep State colluding with the Deep Church (and we believe he is based on the evidence), Catholics can expect to see one of their favorite bishops or self-proclaimed "theologians" undermining history's most pro-life president and most visibly Catholic Supreme Court nominee.

 Catholics are about to face the decision they've managed to avoid for decades.
 That choice is between obedience to Church hierarchy or obedience to the Word of God as promulgated for 2,000 years through the constant teaching of the Church.
 Sadly, Amy Coney Barrett could be caught in the crossfire of that battle.

 Please pray that I am wrong.
-That no bishop or priest will serve as a tool for the godless Democrats in their quest to destroy a faithful Catholic.
+That no bishop, priest, or "theologian" will serve as a tool for the godless Democrats in their quest to destroy a faithful Catholic and prolong the era of naked perversion in US law.